-- 1. \boxtimes The \bigotimes Member States shall cooperate with each other for the purpose of facilitating the supervision of \boxtimes insurance and \bigotimes reinsurance within the Community and the application of this Directive. - 2.
-The Commission and the competent \boxtimes supervisory \bigotimes authorities of the Member States shall collaborate closely \boxtimes with each other \bigotimes for the purpose of facilitating the supervision of \boxtimes insurance and \bigotimes reinsurance within the Community and of examining any difficulties which may arise in the application of this Directive.
+- 2. The Commission and the competent ⊠ supervisory ⊠ authorities of the Member States shall collaborate closely ⊠ with each other ⊠ for the purpose of facilitating the supervision of ⊠ insurance and ⊠ reinsurance within the Community and of examining any difficulties which may arise in the application of this Directive.

-3. Each Member State ⊠ States ⊠ shall inform the Commission of any major difficulties to which ⊠ the ⊠ application of this Directive gives rise, inter alia, any arising if a Member State becomes aware of an abnormal transfer of business referred to in this Directive to the detriment of undertakings established in its territory and to the advantage of ageneies and branches located just beyond its borders.
+State State States Shall inform the Commission of any major difficulties to which State supplication of this Directive gives rise, inter alia, any arising if a Member State becomes aware of an abnormal transfer of business referred to in this Directive to the detriment of undertakings established in its territory and to the advantage of agencies and branches located just beyond its borders.

-The Commission and the competent \boxtimes supervisory \bigotimes authorities of the Member States concerned shall examine such \boxtimes those \bigotimes difficulties as quickly as possible in order to find an appropriate solution.
+The Commission and the competent ⊠ supervisory ⊠ authorities of the Member States concerned shall examine such ⊠ those ⊠ difficulties as quickly as possible in order to find an appropriate solution.